yermolim/ts-viewers-core/README.md

 # ts-viewers-core
-some core types and functions common for my viewer modules
+some core types and functions common to my viewer modules